yatrikmehta1/News-Application/README.md

 What's the app about?

-Step-1:In this app First We register ourself then our information stores in database so existing User can login , we login the app then our information stores in dashboard page using shared-preference method.
-Using Shared-preference method We maintained a season.
-We can use lottie library for animation purpose
+Step-1:In this app First I'm register myself then my information stores in firebase database so existing User can login , I'm login the app then my information stores in dashboard page using shared-preference method.
+Using Shared-preference method I'm maintaining a season.
+I am using lottie library for animation purpose

 Step-2: This is a simple news feed application based on RecyclerView, The description of this project is first we will send a api request on the server for news json data , then shows into RecyclerView, after that whenever we click on any news item it will show the article on that news...